JuliaGraphs/MultilayerGraphs.jl/proposal/abstract/abstract.md

 ## Title

-MultilayerGraphs.jl: Multilayer Network Science in Julia
+Multilayer Network Science in Julia with MultilayerGraphs.jl

 ## Speakers